 How does Oregon law define agriculture?
 "Agriculture" includes farming in all its branches.
 Among other things, agriculture includes cultivating and tilling the soil, dairying, producing, cultivating, growing, and harvesting any agricultural or horticultural commodities, raising livestock, bees, fur-bearing animals, or poultry and any practices performed by a farmer on a farm as an incident to or in conjunction with such farming operations, including preparing for market, delivering products to storage or to market or to carriers for transportation to market.
-"Agriculture" generally does not include forest products and the harvesting of timber, but workers engaged in the planting, pruning, and harvesting of Christmas trees are considered to be agricultural employees who are not required to receive overtime compensation for hours worked beyond 40 in a week.
+"Agriculture" generally does not include forest products and the harvesting of timber, but workers engaged in the planting, pruning, and harvesting of Christmas trees are considered agricultural employees.

 29 CFR §780.103